Local Edge Dynamics and Opinion Polarization: Abstract

 \section{Abstract}

 The proliferation of social media platforms, recommender systems, and their joint societal impacts have prompted significant interest in opinion formation and evolution within social networks.
-In this work, we study how \emph{local dynamics} in a network can drive opinion polarization.
-In particular, we study time evolving networks under the classic Friedkin-Johnsen opinion model.
-Edges are iteratively added or deleted according to simple local rules, modeling decisions based on individual preferences and network recommendations.\footnote{Our code for these experiments is available at \url{https://github.com/adamlechowicz/opinion-polarization}.}
+We study how \emph{local edge dynamics} can drive opinion polarization.
+In particular, we introduce a variant of the classic Friedkin-Johnsen opinion dynamics, augmented with a simple time-evolving network model.
+Edges are iteratively added or deleted according to simple rules, modeling decisions based on individual preferences and network recommendations.

-We give theoretical bounds showing how individual edge updates affect polarization, and a related measure of \emph{disagreement} across edges.
-Via simulations on synthetic and real-world graphs, we find that the presence of two simple dynamics gives rise to high polarization: 1) \emph{confirmation bias} -- i.e., the preference for nodes to connect to other nodes with similar expressed opinions and 2) \emph{friend-of-friend link recommendations}, which encourage new connections between closely connected nodes.
-We also investigate the role of fixed connections which are not subject to these dynamics.
-We find that even a small number of fixed edges can significantly limit polarization, but still lead to multimodal opinion distributions, which may be considered polarized in a different sense.
+Via simulations on synthetic and real-world graphs, we find that the combined presence of two dynamics gives rise to high polarization: 1) \emph{confirmation bias} -- i.e., the preference for nodes to connect to other nodes with similar expressed opinions and 2) \emph{friend-of-friend link recommendations}, which encourage new connections between closely connected nodes.
+We show that our model is tractable to theoretical analysis, which helps explain how these local dynamics erode connectivity across opinion groups, affecting polarization and a related measure of disagreement across edges.
+Finally, we validate our model against real-world data, showing that our edge dynamics drive the structure of arbitrary graphs, including random graphs, to more closely resemble real social networks.